Table of contents:

 Today,

-They can wander through its streets filled with bright shops and try delicious food.
+Chinatown in Mexico City shows how strong its people are and how much the Chinese community has added to Mexican life.
+People who visit Barrio Chino can feel the beautiful energy there.
+You can wander through its streets filled with bright shops and try delicious food.
 You can taste classic Chinese meals or join in the fun during Chinese New Year.
 Chinatown in Mexico City lets you see how different cultures mix in the middle of Mexico’s big city.

 How to get there?

 Getting to Chinatown in Mexico City is easy!
 If you’re coming from another part of the city, you can take a taxi, a bus, or the subway.
-Many buses and subway lines pass near Chinatown, so you have plenty of options.
+Many buses and subway lines pass near Chinatown, so you have many options.
 Just check the route map to find the best one for you.
 Once you arrive near Chinatown, you can walk the rest of the way.
 It’s usually not far from the bus stops or subway stations (Juárez subway station is the closest).

-If you’re visiting from outside of Mexico City, you can take a taxi or a ride-sharing service to get to Chinatown.
+If you’re visiting from outside Mexico City, you can take a taxi or a ride-sharing service to Chinatown.
 Just tell the driver you want to go to Barrio Chino, and they’ll know where to go.
 If you prefer public transportation, you can also take a long-distance bus or a train to the city center and then follow the same steps as if you were coming from another part of Mexico City.

 Street food